 The organization that is the subject of this paper is composed of two legal entities – Solutions, Incorporated – a consulting firm – and Solutions Insurance Brokers, Inc. – an insurance broker, which are managed as one organization, i.e. both have same set of owners, corporate officers, and board of directors.
 For simplicity, the organization is referred to in this paper as “Solutions” or “the Company” and will be discussed as one, focusing on the insurance broking services as the main service offering while taking in consideration the consulting services as value-added services.

-Solutions was started with an aspiration to find service that is not yet available in the market.
-While brokers were just expected to “place” insurance covers for their clients based on what clients instruct them to do, the owners of the Company envisioned brokers to be more of consultants rather than just “placers” of insurance policies.
+Solutions was started with an aspiration to find services that were not yet available in the market.
+While brokers were just expected to “place” insurance covers for their clients based on what clients instruct them to do, the owners of the Company envisioned brokers to be more of consultants rather than just “order takers” of insurance policies.
 In this basic principle the Company was founded with two legal entities: the insurance brokerage firm and the consulting firm complementing it.
 “The business began with four core lines: insurance broking, employee benefits and actuarial consulting and risk management.
 The risk management side of the business was expected to complement the non-life insurance broking side while the employee benefits consulting was expected to complement the employee benefits broking.”
 (Herrera, 2009)

 The Company was incorporated in 1993 and started operations in 1994.
 The first office was in a small condominium studio unit in Legaspi village.
 The only furnitures were a couple of working desks that also serve as the dining table.
 One or two computers, a telephone, fax machine.
 The first employees were the messenger/driver and an administrator who later was offered to become one of the owners herself.
 The founders are called partners but the Company is a corporation and legally functions as a corporation.
 On the Company’s first year, three of the partners worked full-time and one worked part-time.
 It was selected as health care consultants of Procter & Gamble, Citibank, Amkor Technology Phils. and EasyCall Communications.
 By 1997, the Company transferred out of the Makati Central Business District to its current location at a mixed residential and commercial area in Santiago Village, Makati City.
 It first rented a house, which the Company turned into an office.
 By year 2000, the Company was able to purchase the rented office.
 In 2006, the Company purchased the adjacent lot, which paved way for a major renovation and construction of the current two-story building that now houses more than 50 employees and a data center of its own.